SundayWindy/FlaskRestful/README.md

 ## 3. REST

 * what is **REST** ?
 REST stands for **(Resource) Representational State Transfer**,it's a stateless communications protocol.
 The core concept of rest is **Resource**.
 In rest point of view, each concept that can be abstracted is called a Resource.
 Let's say name, age, email can be abstract as a User Model,so User can be represented as a Resource.
-* Transfer means resources are transferred from server side to clint side.
+* Transfer means resources are transferred from server side to client side.
 * In rest world, each operation is operated on Some kind of resource, and has pre-defined **Verb** to describe it.
 Such as **Post** means to create a resource, **Put** means to update a resource, **Delete** means to delete a resource.
 These three Verb is mainly used,you can check it out [here](https://realpython.com/flask-connexion-rest-api/) for more detail.

 ## 4. Benefits of Rest